Mayoralty of Pete Buttigieg: Speculations about higher office and national political involvement

 During his second term, Buttieig began to involve himself in national politics.
 In the United States Senate election in Indiana he campaigned on behalf of Democratic Senate nominee Evan Bayh and criticized Bayh's opponent, Todd Young, for having voiced support in 2010 for retaining the military's don't ask, don't tell policy, which Bayh had voted to repeal.
 In the 2016 Democratic presidential primaries, Buttigieg endorsed Hillary Clinton.
+However, his endorsement came relatively late into the primaries.
 He also endorsed Democratic nominee Lynn Coleman in that year's election for Indiana's 2nd congressional district, which includes South Bend.

-In 2016, columnist Frank Bruni of The New York Times published a column praising Buttigieg's work as mayor, with a headline asking if he might be "the first gay president".
+In 2016, columnist Frank Bruni of The New York Times published a column praising Buttigieg's work as mayor, with a headline asking speculating whether Buttigieg might one day become "the first gay president".
 Additionally, Barack Obama was cited as mentioning him as one of the Democratic Party's talents in a November 2016 profile on the outgoing president conducted by The New Yorker.

 In January 2017, Buttigieg launched his candidacy for the 2017 Democratic National Committee chairmanship election.
+Buttigieg pledged to resign as mayor if elected DNC chair.
 He was regarded to be dark horse candidate in the race for the chairmanship, and had the endorsements of former DNC chairman Howard Dean, former Maryland governor Martin O'Malley, Indiana senator Joe Donnelly, and North Dakota senator Heidi Heitkamp.
 NBC News described Buttigieg as having "campaigned on the idea that the aging Democratic Party needed to empower its millennial members".
 He withdrew the morning before the vote was held.